 Onboarding doesn’t just impact the new hire, but the entire team that the new employee joins.
 Thoughtful and effective onboarding can help teams stay efficient, and create an opportunity to build a positive team dynamic around a new hire.

-Consider batching your new hire introductory meetings the next time you onboard a new group of employees, and ask your veteran employees if it helped them stay on track with their own work.
+If you have a group of new hires starting at the same time, you can start by simply batching your new hire introductory meetings.
+Then ask your veteran employees if it helped them stay on track with their own work.
 Once you’ve transitioned to more efficient meetings, uplevel by documenting the knowledge and process those current team members are sharing with new one.